JDHooker/CYBERSPAN-Manim-Animation/README.md

 writing effect to show the text on screen.
 Explore the [Manim documentation](https://docs.manim.community/en/stable/reference_index/animations.html) for more involved animations.
 You can also define waits that pause and runtimes for animations to control how quickly they change.

-There are a number of different [ai voiceover services](https://voiceover.manim.community/en/stable/services.html) that you can use as well.
-I think the ai voiceovers that are free aren't great so if you wanted to use this video in production I would recommend recording a voiceover and layering it on top (you can do this through Manim, but it is probably simpler to use a separate recording/editing service).